volt-software/Ichor/README.md

 * Starting services, stopping services overhead is likely O(N)
 * event handling overhead is amortized O(1)
 * Creating more threads is not 100% linearizable in all cases (pure event creation/handling seems to be, otherwise not really)
+* Latency spikes while scheduling in user-space is in the order of 100's of microseconds (except if the queue goes empty and is forced to sleep)

 Help with improving memory usage and the O(N²) behaviour would be appreciated.